 Look for information from well-established and reputable sources.
 Visit government agencies, such as the FDA and the Department of Agriculture (USDA).
 The Department of Health and Human Services has many websites that cover topics like diet, physical activity, and health problems.
 Professional organizations are also helpful, such as the American Academy of Nutrition and Dietetics and the American Medical Association.
 Non-profits like the American Heart Association and the American Cancer Society are also great sources.

-Your doctor probably has diplomas hanging on the wall.
-You won't always find that when looking for dietary advice, particularly when it comes from a source outside of the traditional healthcare setting.
-To be sure you are getting advice from someone who has training in a wide variety of topics, one option is to look for the credentials RD (registered dietitian).
-Registered dietitians must complete 4 years of undergraduate study in nutrition at an accredited university, a postgraduate internship, and then pass a national exam to receive the RD credential.
-If you are seeking a nutrition counselor, see the Academy of Nutrition and Dietetics website to locate a registered dietitian near you.
+Your doctor likely has diplomas hanging on the wall.
+You won't always find that when looking for dietary advice.
+Look for the credentials RD (registered dietitian) to make sure you are getting advice from someone who has had formal training.
+RDs must complete 4 years of undergraduate study in nutrition at an accredited university, a postgraduate internship, and then pass a national exam to earn the credential.
+Visit the American Academy of Nutrition and Dietetics website to find an RD near you.

-If you think you have been the victim of quackery, you have several options.
-Most importantly, if you think a product has caused you physical harm, contact your doctor right away.
-Otherwise, the National Council Against Health Fraud and the FDA are good organizations to turn to with questions and complaints.
+If you think you have been the victim of quackery, you have a few options.
+If you think a product has caused harm to your body, call your doctor right away.
+For other problems, the National Council Against Health Fraud and the FDA are good organizations to turn to with questions and complaints.
 If the product was ordered by mail, your local post office might be able to help.
-Ultimately, knowledge is your best defense.
-An informed consumer is much less likely to become a victim of quackery.
+In the end, knowledge is the best way to defend yourself.
+You will be much less likely to become a victim of quackery.